Bhutan Tourist and

 Air Tickets

-Druk Air, the national carrier of Bhutan, is the only
+Druk Air, the national carrier of Bhutan,

-it is essential that you send us all passport information
+expedite this procedure, it is essential that you send

-required to apply for your Bhutan visa (see below).
+us all passport information required to apply for your

-The air-tickets cannot be issued until the visa is approved
+Bhutan visa (see below).
+The air-tickets cannot be issued

-- and this process takes a week or more.
+a week or more.

 |